suchow/suchow.io/_posts/2011-08-01-snapshots.md

 {% include separator.html %}

 All of Jerusalem's buildings are dressed in the same sand-colored stone, making the whole scene look like one giant sandcastle.
-Or maybe just a big awkward party where half the women want to go home to change.
+Or maybe just a big awkward party where half the guests want to go home to change.

 {% include separator.html %}